nymacro/blackjack/README.md

 ## TODO

-- [ ] Add timeout/release for player queue to prevent indefinite queuing
+- [ ] Make beter use of concurrency in Matchmake.hs
 - [ ] Make code more beautiful
-- [ ] Figure out how to do WebSocket game tests and do them
+- [ ] Better testing...